The New Zealand Registered Architects Board:

 Problems With Your Client?

-The NZRAB is fully funded from fees paid by architects and registration applicants.
+The NZRAB is funded from fees paid by architects and registration applicants.

-The NZRAB today issued its third newsletter newsletter for 2013.
+The NZRAB today issued its first newsletter for 2014.